Michael V. Vitiello, PhD

 Administration:

-Dr. Vitiello is Associate Director of the Northwest Geriatric Educational Center (NWGEC).
+Dr. Vitiello is Co-Director of the Northwest Geriatric Educational Center (NWGEC).
 Established in 1985 and funded by the Health Services Resource Administration (HRSA), the NWGEC is an interdisciplinary center at the University of Washington dedicated to improving health outcomes and quality of life for older adults through geriatric healthcare education to students, fellows, faculty and community practitioners.

 Dr. Vitiello is a member of the Department of Psychiatry and Behavioral Sciences’ Advisory Board and chairs the department’s UWMC Space Committee.